paulshorey/NYCDA/notes/git.md

 	git reset filename

+(2)
-(2) **save the files which you just added, with a descriptive message** (to your local computer)
+**save the files which you just added, with a descriptive message** (to your local computer)

 	git commit -m “this is my new folder”

+(3)
-(3) **uploads your saved files to github** (the things which you just comitted (saved) to your local computer)
+**uploads your saved files to github** (the things which you just comitted (saved) to your local computer)

 	git push

 ---

+super-“undo”
+---
-super-“undo” undoes everything you have on your computer and gets the latest version from github.com:
+undoes everything you have on your computer and gets the latest version from github.com:

 	git reset --hard origin/master
 	...or...
 	git reset --hard origin/YOUR_BRANCH_NAME

+---

+Branches
+---

+switch to a branch

+	git checkout master
+	...or...
+	git checkout YOUR_BRANCH_NAME

+switch to a NEW branch

+	git checkout -b new_branch_name

+what branches are there on MY COMPUTER?

+	git branch

+what branches are there on THE SERVER - GITHUB

+	git branch -r

 ---